david-legend/python-algorithms/README.md

 be accessed and modified efficiently.
 More precisely, a data structure is a collection of data values, the relationships among them, and the functions or operations that can be applied to the data.

+The explanations of the data structures below are from <a href="https://github.com/trekhleb/javascript-algorithms"> Oleksii Trekhleb's Project</a>

 `B` - Beginner, `A` - Advanced